 If necessary, tighten the screws after a while.

 The Bedside Crib can no longer be used as a bed once your baby starts crawling, for safety reasons.

 If you have questions you are welcome to contact us.

 These instructions may only be used for private and personal use.

-Any liability for damages resulting from production and later use is expressly excluded.
+Any liability for damages resulting from building and subsequent use is expressly excluded.